loveshdongre/leetcode-enhancer/README.md

 1. Work on an existing issue or create a new one [here](https://github.com/loveshdongre/leetcode-enhancer/issues)
 2. Create a pull request linked to that issue

-Note: Please set up your [git config](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) for user and email
+Note: Please set up your [git config](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) for user and email so your name gets updated as a contributor

 Know more about [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests).